Types of Risk

 • Liquidation ladder (debt always before equity): secured debt, then unsecured debentures, then subordinated debt, then preferred stock, then common stock (residual, often nothing).

-• Higher priority equals lower risk equals lower expected return.
+• Higher priority improves bankruptcy recovery but does not by itself determine overall risk or yield.
 Least risk in bankruptcy is secured bondholders, not preferred stockholders.

 • Preferred stock is equity; it is paid AFTER every creditor, including subordinated debenture holders.
 Adjectives do not matter: a junior subordinated debenture still beats a senior preferred stock.